SebastienDethyre/easyGit/README.md

   - Requires the Zenity library : https://doc.ubuntu-fr.org/zenity

-To avoid having to use Tab to confirm the width of the Files Manager Window ("Fichiers" -> "Largeur") once choosen, especially to avoid using both hands, you'd probably want to modify the ***/usr/locale/zenity.ui file***,
+To avoid having to use Tab to confirm the width of the Files Manager Window ("Fichiers" -> "Largeur") once choosen, especially to avoid using both hands, you'd probably want to modify the ***/usr/locale/zenity.ui*** file,

 around line 49 and before ```</object>```, add this one :
     ```<property name="has_default">True</property>```